 The RDC (Regional Development Centre) in Dundalk and Invent DCU in Dublin jointly deliver the New Frontiers programme in the Border mid-east region.
 This partnership between Dundalk Institute of Technology and Dublin City University means that New Frontiers participants have access to the expertise, facilities and resources of both locations.

-Research areas: ICT, health and ageing, energy and the environment, creative arts.
-Emerging research areas: entrepreneurship, humanities and social sciences.
+Access to our researchers in ICT, health and ageing, energy and the environment, creative arts, entrepreneurship, humanities and social sciences.

 New Frontiers Programme Manager